SchoolWideLabs-CUB/sensor-immersion-general/Lesson2/New/sound.md

 Now change the number shown in ``||basic:show number||`` (Basic) to be the sound with ``||gatorMicrophone:sound intensity||`` (GatorMicrophone).

+Make sure it snaps into the right place!
+We want it to replace the number you chose in the last step.

 #### ~ tutorialhint

 ```blocks